This column has become a Christmas tradition and I share with you once again this year. It is dedicated to all who believe.

 I wish I could have seen the star that guided people to the manger.
-I am sure I would have been stupefied and afraid, even though the angels said not to be.
+Like everyone else that evening, I am sure I would have been stupefied and afraid, even though the angels said not to be.
 I think even hearing from a bunch of angels would have scared me.

 I wish I could have observed the shepherds as they came pouring into Bethlehem from the hills where they had been tending their flocks, headed for the manger to see for themselves what the angels had proclaimed to them.
 What did this rough-hewn bunch think when they saw that little baby?
 The Bible says they went back and told others what they had seen.
 I wish I could have heard what they said about what they had seen.
 Shepherding was probably never the same for them after that night.

 I wish I could have been there when the Magi arrived.
 That must have been quite an event in Bethlehem to have three kings from the East appear to pay homage to the little baby and to present him with gifts of gold and myrrh and frankincense.
 Why those three particular gifts?
 I am sure the gold had some practical application and frankincense probably helped sweeten the air around the stables, but myrrh?
 Did anyone see the irony in the fact that myrrh would be one of the spices that would be offered to Jesus at his crucifixion to dull the pain of the nails and the crown of thorns and later would be used to prepare his body for burial?
 Was this a sign of things to come?
 God’s ways are mysterious.

 I wish I could have talked to the other people in Bethlehem who were there to register for the census along with Mary and Joseph and to try and explain to them that a child had been born in their midst that would change the course of history.
 I am not sure they would have believed me if I could have even gotten them to listen.
 Anyway, they probably had no interest in what was going on in town.
 They just wanted to get out of Bethlehem and back home so that they could get on with their routine lives.